githubworkflow-staticpackager-qa/rails_admin/README.md

 RailsAdmin is a Rails engine that provides an easy-to-use interface for managing your data.

-## Getting started                               with thw new image 1.2.3    test 3 test4
+## Getting started                               with thw new image 1.2.3    test 3 test4 test 5

 - Check out [the docs][docs].
 - Try the [live demo][demo]. ([Source code][dummy_app])